instant-markdown/vim-instant-markdown/README.md

 <sub>**: In Windows, there's no easy way to execute commands asynchronously without popping up a cmd.exe window.
 Thus, if you run this plugin without `g:instant_markdown_slow`, you might experience performance issues.</sub>

-FAQ
----
-> It's not working!

-- Make sure `instant-markdown-d` was installed as a global module (e.g. using `npm -g install`)
-- If you're on OSX and are using zsh, try to add `set shell=bash\ -i` in your `.vimrc` to set interactive bash as the default vim shell.
-(See [this issue](http://github.com/instant-markdown/vim-instant-markdown/issues/41))

-> Why don't my `<bla>.md` files trigger this plugin?

-By default, vim versions before 7.4.480 only recognize files ending with `.markdown`, `.mdown`, and `README.md` as markdown files.
-If you want `<anything>.md` to be recognized, I recommend installing one of many markdown plugins available, such as [this one][tpope-markdown].

-_If you're curious, the code for the mini-server component for this plugin can be found at http://github.com/instant-markdown/instant-markdown-d.
-A plugin can easily be written for any editor to interface with the server to get the same functionality found here._

 [ss]: https://i.imgur.com/r7G6FNA.gif "Click for bigger preview"
 [ssbig]: https://i.imgur.com/4Fty7pw.gif